Curved Page Divider

 Encourage movement.
 Kids need to move their bodies frequently throughout the day.
 Allow time for exercise before your child is expected to focus on a distance learning task.

 Some children can better focus on tasks when standing.
-Consider having your computer or tablet be on a raised surface so that your child can stand.
+Consider having your computer or tablet on a raised surface so that your child can stand.

-Reduce distractions .
+Reduce distractions.
 Where possible, reduce distractions when your child is completing schoolwork.
 This includes noise as well as visual noise or clutter.

 For older students, it is essential to reduce time spent on social media while learning.
 A designated workspace that is comfortable for your child will be helpful.